 Step 2: Qualify

 Once you’ve captured a visitor’s contact information, you can use chatbot marketing to qualify your leads.
 This might happen during the same visit or a subsequent one.
 You can greet your leads at every point in this process with highly personalized greetings, which will boost engagement.

 When a prospect shows interest in your products, your chatbot can continue to ask probing questions to determine whether they are a good fit.
 Find out what challenges they are facing, what they already know about your products, and ask how you can help make their current visit more productive.

 Step 3: Connect

-When your prospect is ready to speak with sales, the chatbot will automatically route that person to a salesperson based on your rotation criteria.
+When your prospect is ready to speak with sales, the chatbot will automatically route that person to a live salesperson based on your rotation criteria.

 It’s important to note that not every visit to your website is going to be someone looking to buy a product.
 Your chatbots should also be able to help with post-sales questions and other common issues that might impact the customer experience.